|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

-The Hierarchy window contains a list of every GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+The Hierarchy window displays every GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-See in Glossary files (like 3D models), and others are instances of PrefabsAn asset type that allows you to store a GameObject complete with components and properties.
+See in Glossary in a Scene, such as models, Cameras, or PrefabsAn asset type that allows you to store a GameObject complete with components and properties.
 The prefab acts as a template from which you can create new object instances in the scene.
 More info

-Child objects inherit the movement and rotation of the parent object.
+Child GameObjects inherit the movement and rotation of the parent GameObject.
 To learn more about this, see documentation on the Transform componentA Transform component determines the Position, Rotation, and Scale of each object in the scene.
 Every GameObject has a Transform.
 More info

 See in Glossary.

 To create a new GameObject in the Hierarchy window:

 You can also press Ctrl+Shift+N (Windows) or Command+Shift+N (macOS) to create a new empty GameObject.